What Is a Spiritual Journey? A Guide to the Inner Odyssey

 The point is that we identify with various masks and roles as the core of what we are.

 They represent roles and ways in which you interface with the external world.
-However, these social masks do not reveal your core personality—who you truly are.
+However, these social masks do not reveal your core personality—of who you truly are.

 To begin our spiritual journey, we need to examine the individual behind these social masks.